 Abstract

-Recent work on the cognitive regulation of dietary decision making suggests that regulation can alter both the choices that people make in the moment, as well as more longer-lasting preferences (Boswell, Sun, Suzuki, & Kober, 2018).
+Recent work on the cognitive regulation of dietary decision making suggests that regulation can alter both the choices that people make in the moment, as well as longer-lasting preferences (Boswell, Sun, Suzuki, & Kober, 2018).
 However, it is unclear what mechanisms lead to temporary or more lasting change.
 To address this question, we used fMRI during a task employing cognitive regulation of food choice and assessed changes in food preference from baseline to post-regulation.
 We found evidence that regulation may result in a temporary reconfiguration of the neural drivers of choice, emphasizing goal-consistent value-related computations in the dorsolateral prefrontal cortex (dlPFC) and de-emphasizing goal-inconsistent value-related computations in the ventromedial prefrontal cortex.
-Moreover, we find that the extent to which the dlPFC was recruited to represent different regulatory goals during the moment of choice negatively predicted the extent to which those regulatory goals produced lasting changes in preference.
+Moreover, we find that the extent to which the dlPFC was recruited to represent different regulatory goals during the moment of choice negatively predicted the extent to which those regulatory goals produced persistant changes in preference.
 Our results suggest that recruitment of the dlPFC in the service of regulation may have a downside: it is effective at changing behavior in the moment, but its effects on preferences are transient.

 Keywords: Decision-making; dietary choice; cognitive regulation; ventromedial prefrontal cortex; dorsolateral prefrontal cortex Introduction

 One of the perennial laments of dieters the world over centers around the difficulty of maintaining healthy eating practices.
 All too often, we set a goal to eat healthier or to simply eat less, and succeed for a few days or weeks only to have our core love of sugars and fats rear up at an inopportune moment.
 Recent research has pointed to the potential utility of value-based cognitive self-regulation—the use of memory, attention and executive control to alter the value we place on food—as a potential solution to this problem (Hare, Malmaud, & Rangel, 2011).
 This work suggests not only that cognitive self-regulation can be used to change the momentary values assigned to different foods, but also that regulatory effects can persist beyond the moment of active regulatory focus, leading to lasting changes in preference.
 More remarkably, these changes appear not to require active regulatory effort to maintain (Boswell et al., 2018; see also Denny et al., 2015 for a similar conclusion in the domain of emotion regulation).
 But this finding raises something of a puzzle: if self-regulatory efforts can alter not only momentary but also lasting preferences, why don’t more people learn to “dislike” cookies and ice cream?
-What determines whether self-regulatory efforts produce only transient rather than lasting changes in behavior?
+What determines whether self-regulatory efforts produce only transient rather than persistant changes in behavior?
 Here, we suggest that the answer may lie partly in the extent to which distinct neural mechanisms are recruited to accomplish a self-regulatory goal.